G30TR1X/UTS_PTI/README.md

    2.5 Energy
    There's money also in the game and it plays an important roles.
 If you are dead before defeating the demon king, you can revive your character using money.
 So spend it wisely.

 3. The game will start with the explanation of the quest.
 The Demon King has created chaos all around the OOO.
 You are chosen as the hero to defeat it.
 To defeat it you need to obtain the magic crystal and to do that you have to do several quest and task.
-To defeat the demon king, you need to have: 100% Hunger, 100% Energy, 70% or more Intelligence, 80% Intelligence, 60% Happiness, magic orb.
+Your first task will be meeting the wiseman in the Fire Empire.
    3.1 Beware that if these conditions aren't met there will be consequences.

 4. There is some rules that the player needs to know.
 There are several different action in each place that you can do in this game and it will affect your stats accordingly.